Wood Destroying Insect Inspections

 When Maida Services performs a New Hampshire or Massachusetts home inspection or commercial property inspection, we ALWAYS include a Wood Destroying Insect Inspection (termites, carpenter ants, etc.) that is sufficient for FHA or VA lending, at no additional charge.
 This inspection is called a "visual, sounding and probing inspection".

 Termites and Carpenter Ants are a considerable problem in New England and they can do extensive damage to your home or building without you knowing it.
 (Sometimes the signals are impossible for the untrained eye to detect.)
-Our inspectors are fully trained and certified to perform pest inspections in addition to being State Licensed New Hampshire & Massachusetts Home Inspectors.
+Our New Hampshire and Massachusetts home inspectors are fully trained and certified to perform pest inspections in addition to being State Licensed New Hampshire & Massachusetts Home Inspectors.
 Maida Services New Hampshire and Massachusetts Home Inspectors thoroughly examine the property for evidence of termites, carpenter ants, carpenter bees, powder post beetles, etc.

-If you're loan is NOT going to be FHA or VA, there are some key benefits to an inspector performing this "type" of inspection including discovering hidden structural damage and insect infestation.
+If you're loan is NOT going through FHA or VA lending, there are some key benefits to your Massachusetts or New Hampshire home inspector performing this "type" of inspection including discovering hidden structural damage and insect infestation.
 This way, if infestation is found, you can ask the seller to pay for a treatment to assure control and/or if damage is found, expenses for repairs could be a potential renegotiation issue with the seller.